GeoffreyFClark/League_of_Legends_Data_Project/README.md

 - I'm also planning to add web-scraped data that isn't available in the RiotGames API.

-- Add databasae to save information that can be analyzed for trends etc.
+- Add database to save information that can be analyzed for trends etc.